virtualritz/r-display/README.md

 ## Building

-You need a copy of Intel® Open Image Denoise (IOID).
+You need a copy of Intel® Open Image Denoise (OIDN).
 Grab a package from their
 [download section](https://www.openimagedenoise.org/downloads.html).
 Unpack this somewhere.
 We refer to this below as the *OIDN location*.